-IFRS does not have a consistent definition of Fair Value.
+Fair Value is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arms-length transaction.
 For land and buildings it is the amount that would be paid for an asset in its existing use.